TechnologyClassroom/Puppet/README.md

 [Puppet](https://puppet.com/) is a
 [DevOps](https://en.wikipedia.org/wiki/DevOps) tool that uses [declaritive programming](https://en.wikipedia.org/wiki/Declarative_programming)
-to set configurations on systems without saying how they should get to that point.
+to manage configurations on systems without saying how they should get to that point.
 Puppet takes care of the middle steps.

 Puppet Manifests: